How to buy ReadyTech Holdings (RDY) shares

-ReadyTech Holdings Limited is a software—application business based in Australia.
-ReadyTech Holdings shares (RDY) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $2.1 – an increase of 3.45% over the previous week.
-ReadyTech Holdings has a trailing 12-month revenue of around $39.3 million.
+ReadyTech Holdings is a software-application business based in Australia.
+ReadyTech Holdings shares (RDY) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+ReadyTech Holdings has a trailing 12-month revenue of around $50 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in ReadyTech Holdings